Angiotensin (1-7)

 Angiotensin (1-7) (C_{41}H_{62}N_{12}O_{11}; Molecular weight = 899.02 g/mol; H-Asp-Arg-Val-Tyr-Ile-His-Pro-OH) is an active heptapeptide of the renin–angiotensin system (RAS).
+It also known by the generic name talfirastide (development name TXA127).

-In 1988, Santos et al demonstrated that angiotensin (1-7) was a main product of the incubation of angiotensin I with brain micropunches and Schiavone et al reported the first biological effect of this heptapeptide.
+In 1988, Santos et al demonstrated that angiotensin (1-7) was a main product of the incubation of angiotensin I with brain micropunch biopsies and Schiavone et al reported the first biological effect of this heptapeptide.